altamashfrgn472/apnacollege-demo/README.md

 # apnacollege-demo
 this is my first reprository.
 <br>
-Author - Md Altamash Ansari
+Author - Md Altamash Ansari(learning git and github)